Expertium/expertium.github.io/RedditBot.md

 In this article, I want to talk about all the different things I did to improve it.
 This isn't super educational and quite technical, though you will learn a thing or two about machine learning.
 I won't be showing my entire code since it's too spaghetti, but I will show some code snippets.
 If you ever think that my storytelling sounds like a mess, just keep in mind that the reality was even messier and I did 10x more dumb stuff than this article mentions, and everything took 10x longer than you might expect.

-If you don't know much about machine learning, this can serve as a (shitty) introduction.
+Also, this is meant to be more like a diary of my journey rather than a guide/textbook for other people, so don't be surprised if this article feels like I was simultaneously playing 5 games of chess while overdosing on 3 different ADHD meds while writing it.

 ## Part One: Scraping

 So first I needed data aka Reddit posts and comments.
 I used [PRAW](https://praw.readthedocs.io/en/stable/) for that.
 A long time ago I used it to make a notifier to respond to posts myself, but quickly realized that it's exhausting.
-I have changed it several times, and I wasn't keeping track of how many posts I had at any given moment, so I will only give the final number (as of 20.11.2024): **1,351 posts and 89 comments, 1,440 training examples in total.** Most of them are from r/Anki, some from r/medicalschoolanki, and a handful of them are from r/AnkiMCAT and a few other subreddits.
+I have changed it several times, and I wasn't keeping track of how many posts I had at any given moment, so I will only give the final number (as of 20.11.2024): **1,427 posts and 92 comments, 1,519 training examples in total.** Most of them are from r/Anki, some from r/medicalschoolanki, and a handful of them are from r/AnkiMCAT and a few other subreddits.
 While the initial plan was to keep only FSRS-related posts, later I added a bunch of other posts for the sake of training my language model on diverse data.

 The scraping code looks kinda like this: